-Let’s talk about how to use colors and emotions to convey feelings through your art.
-Are you often stuck wondering what colors to use in your latest piece?
+Let’s talk about how to use colors and emotions to convey feelings through art and design.
+Are you often stuck wondering what colors to use?
 How about we employ psychology to help us decide and get the effect that you are looking for?

 What is all the fuss about?

 Color is a very powerful tool to convey emotions to viewers.
 It’s one of our main weapons as artists and designers – with proper use we can easily evoke a certain feeling or mood.
 We actually learn what they mean from the youngest age.
 When I ask my three year old daughter what color anger is her immediate response is red!
 Colors can make us feel happy, energized, calm or sad.
 Understanding what each colors means allows you to create designs more intentionally.

 Let’s dive in further.
 First off, think about what feelings do you want the viewer to have?

 Happiness, optimism?
 Go for bright yellow, orange, pink, lilac, brown